-In addition to Chainer, ChainerMN depends on the following software libraries: CUDA-Aware MPI, NVIDIA NCCL, and a few Python packages including MPI4py and cupy.
+In addition to Chainer, ChainerMN depends on the following software libraries: CUDA-Aware MPI, NVIDIA NCCL, and a few Python packages including CuPy and MPI4py.

 Chainer

 ChainerMN adds distributed training features to Chainer; thus it naturally requires Chainer.
 Please refer to the official instructions to install.